pra465/Namaste-React/README.md

 ** JSX can have only one root element

 ** React fragment - behaves like an empty tag <></> or <React.Fragment></ React.Fragment>

+# Episode 04 Talk is cheap, show me the code

+** inline styles are given as the js object.

+** config driven UI -